eliminmax/tiny-clear-elf/docs/Notes.md

 #### `p_offset`

-Offset from the begining of the file to the segment described
+Offset from the beginning of the file to the segment described

 #### `p_vaddr`